urfin78/navitosd-1/README.md

 navitosd-1
 ==========

-First Navit OSD from me
+my first try of a navit OSD Layout